Discover Geneva : Architecture (and design)

 The contemporary revival

-Switzerland is proud of its world-famous architects, such as Peter Zumthor (born 1943), Le Corbusier (1887-1965), Bernard Tschumi or more recently Herzog & de Meuron (1950).
-In Geneva, a young and dynamic generation of architects is taking steps to make the city a reference in modern urbanism.
-The canton's capital is also at the forefront of design with the prestigious HEAD.
-The people of Geneva are increasingly calling on the talents of architects to develop a qualitative range of environmentally friendly development and construction.
+Switzerland is proud of its world-famous architects, such as Peter Zumthor (b.
+1943), Le Corbusier (1887-1965), Bernard Tschumi and, more recently, Herzog & de Meuron (1950).
+In Geneva, a young, dynamic generation of architects is steadily making the city a benchmark for modern urban planning.
+The canton's capital is also at the cutting edge of design, with the prestigious HEAD.
+More and more, the people of Geneva are calling on the talents of architects to develop a quality range of environmentally-friendly planning and construction.

-The Sicli pavilion, the former center of the factory of the same name, is the jewel in the crown of the engineer Heinz Isler's work and is today an architectural and urbanistic pole of Geneva.
-It houses numerous associations and federations of the profession, as well as the Maison de l'architecture de Genève, which organizes exhibitions there.
-It is an emblematic building, which its undulating and pierced roof makes sculptural, which is like a UFO in the middle of the Geneva industrial zone.
-Its plan divides it into two squares, one bringing together the operating activities and the other, smaller, the offices.
+A jewel of engineer Heinz Isler, the Pavillon Sicli, formerly the center of the factory of the same name, is now one of Geneva's architectural and town-planning hubs.
+It is home to numerous professional associations and federations, as well as the Maison de l'architecture de Genève, which organizes exhibitions there.
+An emblematic building, its undulating, perforated roof makes it sculptural and a UFO in the middle of Geneva's industrial zone.
+Its floor plan divides it into two squares, one for operations and the other, smaller, for offices.
 They are united under a single concrete membrane, held together by seven pillars.
-This large concrete veil contrasts with the large glass facades that it overhangs.
+This large concrete veil contrasts with the large glass façades above.
 In the center, a large opening gives the building the final touch to its elegant line.
-At the junction of the two entities of the factory, a patio planted with conifers is lit by another opening.
+At the junction of the two parts of the factory, a patio planted with conifers is lit by another opening.

-The waves of glass and steel of the World Meteorological Organization (WMO) headquarters, designed by Rino Brodbeck (b.
+The waves of glass and steel at the headquarters of the World Meteorological Organization (WMO), designed by Rino Brodbeck (b.
 1934) and Jacques Roulet (b.
-1945), are a testament to the institutions' penchant for contemporary forms.
-Group visits are organized, including a visit to the cafeteria on the roof terrace, which offers a breathtaking view of Geneva and Lake Geneva.
+1945), bear witness to the institutions' penchant for contemporary forms.
+Group tours are available, including a visit to the rooftop cafeteria, which offers a breathtaking view of Geneva and Lake Geneva.